Save the Classic Liner Campaign founded in 1995

 In July 2007 the QE2 was sold to Istithmar being the investment arm of “Dubai World” a wholly owned company of the Government of Dubai.
 However she would be taken over by Nakheel, also a “Dubai World” company would redevelop her and construct the new islands being built known as the “Palm Jumeirah” where she was going to be berthed to become a major luxury hotel.
 Istithmar paid and estimate £65 million (British Pounds) for the QE2.

-disaster also left the QE2 high and dry and although she was reregistered
+left the QE2 high and dry and although she was reregistered cheaply in

 The truth is that QE2’s future will most likely be a rapid and a secret sale to the breakers, and it will come so swiftly that we will be totally unprepared, and that is my greatest fear!
 Please stay alert and if you hear anything let me know!